Dentures – Dublin, CA

 • Durable, Tooth-Colored Materials for Lifelike Restorations

-Who is a Good Candidate for Dentures?
+Who's a Good Candidate for Dentures?

 Man in blue sweater with white beard pointing to his smile with his pointer fingers

 Although anyone who has lost one or more of their permanent teeth can potentially benefit from getting dentures, they’re not necessarily the best solution for every circumstance.
 Before you can be fitted with these artificial teeth, you’ll need to schedule a consultation with one of our dentists.
 They’ll examine your mouth to verify whether you’re a good candidate.
+If they find signs of issues like cavities or gum disease, they’ll work with you to address these before proceeding.
+Because dentures rely on a firm suction against your gums on the ridges in your mouth to remain in place, the tissue must be healthy enough to support them.

 Types of Dentures